vargovema/SizexBM-and-SizexBeta-ports/README.md

 <tr><td colspan="6" style="border-bottom: 1px solid black"></td></tr><tr><td style="text-align:left"><em>Note:</em></td><td colspan="5" style="text-align:right"><sup>*</sup>p<0.1; <sup>**</sup>p<0.05; <sup>***</sup>p<0.01</td></tr>
 </table>

+Table 5 was created using the package stargazer by Hlavac (2018).

-### 3. discuss how the results in 1. and 2. support or weaken the evidence provided by FF (1996)
+### Discussing how the results support or weaken the evidence provided by FF (1996)

-@fama_1996_multifactor suggest that the average R-squared values should be around 93%, however, that does not hold for 25 Size x Beta portfolios since the average of R-squared values is around 88.3% as shown in Table 7.
-As @fama_1996_multifactor imply: "Since the average HML return is strongly positive (about 6 percent per year), these negative loadings, which are similar to the HML slopes for low-BE/ME stocks, imply lower expected returns" (p.56).
-However, we see that the factor loadings of the HML factor are positive for low book-to-market equities which contradicts the evidence provided by @fama_1996_multifactor.
+Fama and French (1996) suggest that the average R-squared values should be around 93%, however, that does not hold for 25 Size x Beta portfolios since the average of R-squared values is around 88.3% as shown in Table 7.
+As Fama and French (1996) imply: "Since the average HML return is strongly positive (about 6 percent per year), these negative loadings, which are similar to the HML slopes for low-BE/ME stocks, imply lower expected returns" (p.56).
+However, we see that the factor loadings of the HML factor are positive for low book-to-market equities which contradicts the evidence provided by Fama and French (1996).
 This could imply that low book-to-market equities do not have lower expected returns in 25 Size x Beta portfolios.
-Regarding the alpha values, Table 7 shows that the average is around 0.01 which is following the expectation of @fama_1996_multifactor who suggest that the average should be close to 0.
+Regarding the alpha values, Table 7 shows that the average is around 0.01 which is following the expectation of Fama and French (1996) who suggest that the average should be close to 0.

-### 4. provide evidence and discuss whether or not the FF model performs better than the CAPM
+### Evidence and discussion on whether or not the FF model performs better than the CAPM

 The results of the CAPM model can be found in Table 6 where we see that CAPM performs worse than the FF model by looking at the R-squared values.
 However, the partial reason for this is the fact that due to the formula for R-squared value, it is higher by default for models with more explanatory variables.
 Nevertheless, the difference in the performance of the CAPM and FF models for 25 Size x Beta portfolios is not as pronounced as in the difference between the CAPM and FF models for 25 Size x BM portfolios.